 The purpose of this Statement of Executive Compensation is to provide information about the Company's philosophy, objectives and processes regarding executive compensation.
-This disclosure is intended to communicate the compensation provided to each of the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO"), the three next most highly compensated executive officers of the Company, each of whose individual total compensation was more than \$150,000 for the fiscal year ended December 31, 2021 (collectively, the "Named Executive Officers" or "NEOs"), and the directors of the Company.
-During the fiscal year ended December 31, 2021, the Named Executive Officers of the Company were: (i) Hugo Alves, CEO, (ii) Brian Schmitt, CFO, (iii) Michael Lickver, President, (iv) Ronald Fichter, General Counsel and Corporate Secretary and (v) Andrew MacMillan, Senior Vice President, Commercial.
+This disclosure is intended to communicate the compensation provided to each of the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO"), the three next most highly compensated executive officers of the Company, each of whose individual total compensation was more than \$150,000 for the fiscal year ended December 31, 2024 (collectively, the "Named Executive Officers" or "NEOs"), and the directors of the Company.
+During the fiscal year ended December 31, 2024, the Named Executive Officers of the Company were: (i) Hugo Alves, CEO, (ii) Travis Wong, the Company's current CFO, (iii) Michael Lickver, President, (iv) Andrew MacMillan, Senior Vice President, Commercial, and (v) Ronald Fichter, General Counsel and Corporate Secretary.